taras1hupalyk/GradeBook/README.md

 # GradeBook
-"GradeBook" is an application that can help  to monitore your success of your study
+"GradeBook" is an application that can help  to monitore  success of your study